stelltec/aerlytix-website-v2/src/customers/airlines.md

   <div class="container">
   <div class="row gx-lg-5" data-cues="slideInUp">
     <div class="col-md-5">
-      <h2 class="fw-bold mb-5">Case Study:<br /> Strategic Monthly Process </h2>
+      <h2 class="fw-bold mb-5">Case Study:<br /> Value and Scale</h2>
     </div>
     <div class="card col-md-7">
       <h4>Client Background</h4>
-      <p class="mb-5">Dry-leasing is critical part of airlines ability to finance both new and mid-life aircraft, while wet-leasing enables operators to fill capacity gaps.</p>
+      <p class="mb-5">Dry leasing is a critical part of airlines' ability to finance both new and mid-life aircraft, while wet-leasing enables operators to fill capacity gaps.</p>
       <h4>Business Challenge and Problem</h4>
       <p>Leasing is a non-primary business function.
 With limited internal expertise and resources available, business decisions are made in siloed departments leading to cost leakage and significant end-of-lease financial exposures.</p>
-      <p  class="mb-5">Everything from Portfolio Management to FP&A becomes cumbersome and manual with reliance on Excel and legacy systems.
-A “firefighting approach” to repossessions and re-deliveries is widespread, with major lessor running maintenance and lease forecasts on less than 30 aircraft monthly.</p>
       <h4>Differentiated Aerlytix Capabilities</h4>
-      <p  class="mb-5">From initial RFP to aircraft re-delivery Aerlytix brings the first multilayered SaaS analytics solution custom-built for the aviation industry​.
+      <p  class="mb-5">From initial RFP to aircraft re-delivery Aerlytix brings the first multi-layered SaaS analytics solution custom-built for the aviation industry​.
 With a centralized database repository for all asset and lease data​, leasing implications are incorporated in all fleet decisions.
 As an API-centric engine, Aerlytix integrates with M&E systems for automation of all forecasts, and the ability to distill outputs across functions.</p>
       <h4>Business Impacts</h4>
-      <p>With a track record of successful implementation, Aerlytix drives immediate value to under resourced fleet teams.
+      <p>With a track record of successful implementation, Aerlytix drives immediate value to under-resourced fleet teams.
 With an interconnected infrastructure decision making is simplified with access to all required data, and Aerlytix engine outputs are readily available across functions.</p>
     </div>
   </div>
   </div>